 The academic calendar.

-Please follow communications on registration provided by the Office of the Registrar after you receive notification of acceptance to the program.
+Please refer to the academic calendar and follow communications on registration provided by the Office of the Registrar after you receive notification of acceptance to the program.

 Should I take graduate classes before I apply for the NAP program?

 Many applicants take graduate courses prior to their application and admission to the nurse anesthesia program.
 This serves several purposes.
 First, it establishes that you can successfully complete graduate-level classes.
-This is especially important if your undergraduate grades or GRE scores are not what you would like them to be.
+This is especially important if your undergraduate grades of GRE scores are not what you would like them to be.
 Second, should you be admitted, it decreases the number of courses you would take per term for the first year of the program.
-Successfully completing graduate course work at a high level prior to applying to the anesthesia program may also make your application more competitive.
+Successfully completing graduate course work prior to applying to the anesthesia program may also make your application more competitive.

 Can I take graduate classes at Rush without being admitted to a specific program?

 The following courses may be taken prior to applying to the nurse anesthesia program, subject to availability.
 Up to 12 credits may be taken as a student-at-large.
 Other mechanisms exist to complete courses beyond 12 credits.
-The anesthesia program administrators can advise you on available classes that may be taken, and in what format these classes will be offered – live or online.
+The anesthesia program administrators can advice you on available classes that may be taken and in which format these classes will be offered - live or online.

-- NSG 522 Applied Epidemiology and Biostatistics for Nursing Practice – 3 credits
+• NSG 522, Applied Epidemiology and Biostatics for Nursing Practice – 3 credits

 How long does the program take to complete?
 What type of degree is awarded?